 - The receptionist will enter the ID into a software program that scans the visitor’s name, date of birth and photo for comparison with a national database of registered sex offenders.
 No additional visitor data will be gathered and no data will be shared with any outside company or organization.

 - Once cleared, visitors are issued an individual visitor’s badge, which they should wear in a visible place throughout their stay.

 - Badges should be returned to the office at the end of the visit when the visitor checks out.

 The superintendent meets regularly with principals and law enforcement officials to discuss and plan for security concerns, such as updating its emergency procedures which contains protocols from everything from an approaching tornado to an intruder on campus.
 In addition to personnel, Union has invested in security systems, including cameras to help safeguard school sites.

 Personnel travel around the district to oversee training and drills for both students and staff at all sites including the Education Service Center.
-While plans differ slightly at each school site – due mainly to differences in building designs – principals have stepped up efforts to raise awareness of safety – as well as the visibility of School Resource Officers with the Tulsa County Sheriff’s Office.
+While plans differ slightly at each school site – due mainly to differences in building designs – principals have stepped up efforts to raise awareness of safety.
 Officers work directly with students, parents, teachers and staff in assisting with education, prevention and intervention projects.

 Union also works with students through a variety of programs administered through the Student Assistance Program.